YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 - :code:`rtnargs` refers to a list of 0 or more arguments passed to the called routine.
 As all arguments are passed as strings after conversion by fmt.Sprintf("%v", parm), any argument that can be so converted can be used here.
 Any error returned by fmt.Sprintf() is returned as an error by :code:`CallMT()`.
 Note that passing an array will generate a string containing an entire array, which may be unexpected.
 The number of parameters possible is restricted to 34 (for 64-bit systems) or 33 (for 32-bit systems).

 - Note that functions that are defined in the call-in table (refer `call-in table <../ProgrammersGuide/extrout.html#call-in-table>`_ in the M Programmer's Guide) that have IO (input/output) or O (output) parameters can **only** be defined as string variables (and not literals) as the wrapper will try to put the updated values back into these variables.
+The parameter values need to be passed by reference otherwise it will result in an error.

 Example: